PCRE2Project/pcre2/doc/html/README.txt

   discussion in the pcre2api man page (search for pcre2_set_match_limit).

 .
-There is a separate counter that limits the depth of nested backtracking during a matching process, which indirectly limits the amount of heap memory that is used.
-This also has a default of ten million, which is essentially "unlimited".
+There is a separate counter that limits the depth of nested backtracking (pcre2_match()) or nested function calls (pcre2_dfa_match()) during a matching process, which indirectly limits the amount of heap memory that is used, and in the case of pcre2_dfa_match() the amount of stack as well.
+This counter also has a default of ten million, which is essentially "unlimited".
   You can change the default by setting, for example,

   --with-match-limit-depth=5000